sethlopezme/generator-tmpww/README.md

 generator-tmpww
 ===============

 > Basic Yeoman generator for TMP projects.
-Projects are set up to use SASS, as well as many best-practices, by default.
+Projects are set up to use SASS, and include many best-practices by default.

 This generator will scaffold your project, set up Bower, and create basic Grunt tasks that make your life easier while developing.